 CICT is part of the process of supporting patients and warning contacts of exposure in order to stop chains of transmission.
 Tracking key metrics such as those below can help the Public Health Department improve the effectiveness of this important tool.

-This dashboard is updated every Monday.
+This dashboard is updated every Thursdays.

 Source: CDPH California Connected